TEHIK-EE/ig-encounter-episode-condition/input/pagecontent/index.md

 [//]: # (REPLACE_ME: Should replace with domain specific introduction)
 ### Intro
-This implementation guide is a base template and starter point for creating new IG within TEHIK.
+This implementation guide is for encounter, episode of care and condition.

-It provides some conventions on how to structure IG, build it and publish generated website.

 #### Source code
 [//]: # (REPLACE_ME: Use project specific GitHub repository URL)